momo182/ssup/README.md

 Due to the nature of how ssup executes commands, it will create a script on the remote machine first, and launch that script second, to use the shebang.

+### ./dist folder support

+if you create a `dist` folder in your project root, any binaries created in that folder will be available for user on remote machine. contents of the folder are copied on every launch, so if you updated a binary in that folder, it will be updated on next launch too.

+i tend to use `dist` folder for distributing nushell binaries and later
+utilizing shebang support by adding shebang `#!/usr/bin/env nu`

 ### Namespaces